EMODnet/EMODnet-Biology-Guidance/EMODnet_bio_webservices.md

     [https://geo.vliz.be/geoserver/Dataportal/ows?service=WFS&version=1.0.0&request=GetFeature&typeName=Dataportal:**eurobis-obisenv_count**&&viewParams=where:**datasetid=4659**&outputformat=application/json](https://geo.vliz.be/geoserver/Dataportal/ows?service=WFS&version=1.0.0&request=GetFeature&typeName=Dataportal:eurobis-obisenv_count&&viewParams=where:datasetid=4659&outputformat=application/json)

-- **Retrieve data of the gridded abundance:** EMODnet Biology also offers occurrences as geospatial products.
+- **Retrieve a geospatial grid, summarising the number of eurobis occurrences:** EMODnet Biology also offers occurrences summarised as the number of occurrences in a geospatial grid.
 There are four grid size levels available, plus the possibility of retrieving each point directly.
 To query any of these five options, the correct table must be specified in the request:

   - One degree: `&typeName=Dataportal:eurobis_grid_1d-obisenv`